Chapter 8. The University Unions

 - Union and Union managed facilities are reserved primarily for use by students, faculty members, and staff members.

-- In accordance with recommendations developed by the board, the executive director or the executive director’s representative may permit special persons, groups, or organizations to reserve and use portions of the Texas Union building when the intended use does not interfere with regular union programs or activities.
-The executive director may charge a reasonable rental fee for use of the Texas Union by such persons, groups, or organizations.
+- In accordance with recommendations developed by the board, the executive director or the executive director’s representative may permit special persons, groups, or organizations to reserve and use portions of Union managed facilities when the intended use does not interfere with regular union programs or activities.
+The executive director may charge a reasonable rental fee for use of Union managed facilities by such persons, groups, or organizations.
 The executive director will permit persons, groups, or organizations officially designated as guests of the University by the president, the chancellor, or the Board of Regents to use union facilities without cost.
 All requests for the use of union facilities are subject to prior reservations, therefore, requests should be made as early as possible.

 Sec.
 8–702.
 Policy against Discrimination